 Participations, over which significant influence can be exercised, are valued according to the net asset value method.
 In the event that 20% or more of the voting rights can be exercised, it may be assumed that there is significant influence.

-The net asset value is calculated in accordance with the accounting principles that apply for these financial statements; with regard to participations in which insufficient data is available for adopting these principles, the valuation principles of the respective participation are applied.
+The net asset value is calculated in accordance with the accounting principles that apply for these special purpose financial statements; with regard to participations in which insufficient data is available for adopting these principles, the valuation principles of the respective participation are applied.

 If the valuation of a participation based on the net asset value is negative, it will be stated at nil.
 If and insofar as Lava Therapeutics B.V. can be held fully or partially liable for the debts of the participation or has the firm intention of enabling the participation to settle its debts, a provision is recognised for this.
 Newly acquired participations are initially recognised on the basis of the fair value of their identifiable assets and liabilities at the acquisition date.
-For subsequent valuations, the principles that apply for these financial statements are used, with the values upon their initial recognition as the basis.
+For subsequent valuations, the principles that apply for these special purpose financial statements are used, with the values upon their initial recognition as the basis.

-The amount by which the carrying amount of the participation has changed since the previous financial statements as a result of the net result achieved by the participation is recognised in the profit and loss account.
+The amount by which the carrying amount of the participation has changed since the previous special purpose financial statements as a result of the net result achieved by the participation is recognised in the profit and loss account.
 Participations over which no significant influence can be exercised are valued at historical cost.
 The result represents the dividend declared in the reporting year, whereby dividend not distributed in cash is valued at fair value.
-In the event of an impairment loss, valuation takes place at the recoverable amount; an impairment is recognised

 In the event of an impairment loss, valuation takes place at the recoverable amount; an impairment is recognised and charged to the profit and loss account.
 See also note Impairment of non-current assets.